-- 1. He shall visit annually all schools under his jurisdiction. - 2.
-He shall hold a normal institute each year. - 3.
-He shall hold at least one convention each year for school board members for consultation and instruction.

-- 4. He shall make suggestions and assist teachers with teaching problems. - 5.
-He shall encourage professional growth among teachers.

-The clerical duties of the county superintendent are:
+- (1) He shall visit annually all schools under his jurisdiction. - (2) He shall hold a normal institute each year. - (3) He shall hold at least one convention each year for school-board members for consultation and instruction. - (4) He shall make suggestions and assist teachers with teaching problems. - (5) He shall encourage professional growth among teachers. - The clerical duties of the county superintendent are: - (1) He shall apportion school funds received from the state. - (2) He shall hold at least three teachers examinations annually. - (3) He shall arrange for the holding of the diploma examinations.

+38. Ibid., p.85.

+39. Ibid., p.
+79.

-- 1. He shall apportion school funds received from the state. - 2.
-He shall hold at least three teachers examinations annually. - 3.
-He shall arrange for the holding of the diploma examinations. - 4.
-He shall organize, disorganize, or consolidate schools under certain conditions. - 5.
-He shall make annual and quarterly reports to the state superintendent. - 6.
-He shall audit the accounts and record books of the school district officers. - 7.
-He shall keep a record of school statistics. - 8.
-He shall keep a record of the state and county school funds.
+(4) He shall organize, disorganize, or consolidate schools under certain conditions.

+- (5) He shall make annual and quarterly reports to the state superintendent. - (6) He shall audit the accounts and record books of the school district officers. - (7) He shall keep a record of school statistics. - (8) He shall keep a record of the state and county school funds. - 37.
+How many city school superintendents are there in Kansas?40